NorthwaveSecurity/BOF-PE/README.md

 Well, this proposal will hopefully allow just that.
 In this article, I propose a reference design for a new BOF portable executable (PE) concept that will hopefully solve some of the current constraints and issues faced by BOF developers.
 Features include:

-*	The ability to run the same linked EXE standalone or within a C2 environment
+*	The ability to run the same source code standalone or within a C2 environment
 *	Full support for C++ and exceptions are possible
 *	Symbol resolution issues disappear
 *	Code will be easier to maintain vs the traditional BOF design